surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Order  (Ascending / Descending)

-To view the data extracted for particular field in ascending or descending orders, add the field in order section to carry out this function.
+To view the data extracted for particular field in ascending or descending orders, add the field in order section to carry out this function as shown in image below.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/7c178d95ca9160ecb5b41289894133fd10ce37cd/images/sorting1.png) **Image 2**